Alcohol and Teens

 Say “Not Yet” or Keep Track of Uber rides.
 Using Uber has become increasingly popular with adults and teens alike.
 Some say it has been a lifesaver, preventing those under the influence from driving.
 While certainly safer than driving drunk or drugged, Uber rides enable extreme levels of substance use.
 Uber drives also enable younger teens to go wherever they want before they are able to drive.
 Accordingly, consider saying no to Uber rides for younger teens whenever you can be driving them – even if using Uber is more convenient.
 For older teens who are driving, if your teen is frequently using Uber, it's time to discuss their substance use.

 “Teen Proof” Your Home.
-Reduce easy access to alcohol by locking up, otherwise securing or keeping track of any alcohol.
+Reduce easy access to alcohol by locking up, otherwise securing or keeping track of any bar items.

-“Just Say No” to Party Buses.
-Party Buses are especially popular on New Year’s Eve.They can be even more conducive to binge drinking, other drug use and risky behavior than unsupervised parties.
+Party buses.
+Although unlikely to be happening during coronavirus times, file it away that party buses can be even more conducive to binge drinking, other drug use and risky behavior than unsupervised parties.
 Although several deaths led to legislation in California regulating party buses effective in 2013, such as including chaperones at least 25 years old, some bus drivers ignore these requirements and unfortunate incidents continue to occur.
 Alcohol and other drugs can be smuggled into party buses in backpacks and purses as well as wrapped gifts, water bottles, plastic flasks attached to underwear or concealed under clothing.

 Be Mindful about Your Own Use.
 This may be the most important tip of all.
-It is no surprise that in areas with high rates of teen alcohol use, there are also high rates of adult alcohol use, including binge drinking.
+It is no surprise that in areas with high rates of teen alcohol use, there are also high rates of adult alcohol use, including binge drinking in our community.
+Alcohol consumption has considerably increased since the onset of the coronavirus pandemic.
 Kids mirror the behavior they see in the adults around them.
 Accordingly, it is important to model responsibility and moderation in your own behavior.
 Consider limiting your alcohol intake when around your teens and younger children.
 A glass or two with a meal isn't a parenting crime.
 Yet, when hosting or attending a child-related event, consider keeping it alcohol free and showing your kids that alcohol is not needed to celebrate and have fun.
 Never drive while under the influence.
 Remember that while your teens may pretend not to hear you – they are listening and are watching your actions!

 For additional information on alcohol, see this recent BTI Blog entitled "Health and Other Risks of Teen Alcohol Use".